stefanobertini/Alfred-KalliopeC2C/README.md

 An Alfred plugin to dial numbers on a Kalliope PBX

+To setup the plugin you have to:<br>
-Setup the plugin using those parameters:
+1) Setup the plugin using these parameters:

 SERVER=The http prefix url for your calliope<br>
 USERNAME=Your phone's username<br>